-- Long-term toxicity testing on fish is an information requirement under Annex IX to REACH (Section 9.1.6.). - 11.1.
-Information provided - You have provided the following justification to omit the study: - 1.
-Short-term aquatic toxicity tests conducted with some substances of the "PFAE fumarates" category showed no effects up to the limit of water solubility. - 2.
-Chronic exposure of aquatic organisms is unlikely because of the environmental fate properties (i.e., biodegradability, adsorption, water solubility) of substances of the "PFAE fumarates" category. - 3.
-On the basis of existing data, substances of the "PFAE fumarates" category do not fulfil the P and B criteria set out in Annex XIII of REACH. - 4.
-Minimisation of animal testing.
+- Long-term toxicity testing on fish is an information requirement under Annex IX to REACH (Section 9.1.6.). - 12.1.
+Information provided - 147 You have provided the justification to omit the study: - 1) Short-term aquatic toxicity tests conducted with some substances of the "PFAE fumarates" category showed no effects up to the limit of water solubility. - 2) Chronic exposure of aquatic organisms is unlikely because of the environmental fate properties (i.e., biodegradability, adsorption, water solubility) of substances of the "PFAE fumarates" category. - 3) On the basis of existing data, substances of the "PFAE fumarates" category do not fulfil the P and B criteria set out in Annex XIII of REACH. - 4) Minimisation of animal testing. - 148 In the comments to the draft decision, you agree to perform the requested study.

-- 133 In the comments to the draft decision, you indicate your intention of adapting this information requirement through grouping and read-across.
-Please see our detailed reply in section 0.1. - 11.2.
-Assessment of the information provided - We have assessed this information and identified the following issues: - 11.2.1.
-Your justification to omit the study has no legal basis - A registrant may only adapt this information requirement based on the general rules set out in Annex XI. - In addition to this, Annex IX, Section 9.1., Column 2 does not allow omitting the need to submit information on long-term toxicity to fish under Column 1.
-It must be understood as a trigger for providing further information on long-term toxicity to fish if the chemical safety assessment according to Annex I indicates the need (Decision of the Board of Appeal in case A-011-2018). - 137 Your justification to omit this information does not refer to any legal ground for adaptation under Annex XI to REACH. - 138 Therefore, you have not demonstrated that this information can be omitted.
-Minimisation of vertebrate animal testing is not on its own a legal ground for adaptation under the general rules of Annex XI. - 139 Your adaptation is therefore rejected. - 140 On this basis, the information requirement is not fulfilled. - 11.3.
+12.2.
+Assessment of the information provided

+- 149 We have assessed this information and identified the following issues: - 12.2.1.
+Your justification to omit the study has no legal basis - 150 A registrant may only adapt this information requirement based on the general rules set out in Annex XI. - In addition to this, Annex IX, Section 9.1., Column 2 does not allow omitting the need to submit information on long-term toxicity to fish under Column 1.
+It must be understood as a trigger for providing further information on long-term toxicity to fish if the chemical safety assessment according to Annex I indicates the need (Decision of the Board of Appeal in case A-011-2018). - Your justification to omit this information does not refer to any legal ground for adaptation under Annex XI to REACH. - 153 Therefore, you have not demonstrated that this information can be omitted.
+Minimisation of vertebrate animal testing is not on its own a legal ground for adaptation under the general rules of Annex XI. - 154 Your adaptation is therefore rejected. - On this basis, the information requirement is not fulfilled. - 12.3.
 Study design and test specifications - To fulfil the information requirement for the Substance, the Fish, Early-life Stage Toxicity Test (test method OECD TG 210) is the most appropriate (Guidance on IRs and CSA, Section R.7.8.2.). - OECD TG 210 specifies that, for difficult to test substances, OECD GD 23 must be followed.
 As already explained above, the Substance is difficult to test.
-Therefore, you must fulfil the requirements described in 'Study design' under Appendix 1, Section 2. - For multi-constituents/UVCBs, the analytical method must be adequate to monitor qualitative and quantitative changes in exposure to the dissolved fraction of the test material during the test (e.g. by comparing mass spectral full-scan GC or HPLC chromatogram peak areas or by using targeted measures of key constituents or groups of constituents). - 144 If you decide to use the Water Accommodated Fraction (WAF) approach, in addition to the above, you must: - use loading rates that are sufficiently low to be in the solubility range of most constituents (or that are consistent with the PEC value).
+Therefore, you must fulfil the requirements described in 'Study design' under Appendix 1, Section 2. - For multi-constituents/UVCBs, the analytical method must be adequate to monitor qualitative and quantitative changes in exposure to the dissolved fraction of the test material during the test (e.g. by comparing mass spectral full-scan GC or HPLC chromatogram peak areas or by using targeted measures of key constituents or groups of constituents). - 159 If you decide to use the Water Accommodated Fraction (WAF) approach, in addition to the above, you must: - use loading rates that are sufficiently low to be in the solubility range of most constituents (or that are consistent with the PEC value).
 This condition is mandatory to provide relevant information for the hazard and risk assessment (Guidance on IRs and CSA, Appendix R.7.8.1-1, Table R.7.8-3); - provide a full description of the method used to prepare the WAF (including, among others, loading rates, details on the mixing procedure, method to separate any remaining non-dissolved test material including a justification for the separation technique); - prepare WAFs separately for each dose level (i.e. loading rate) and in a consistent manner.